 Education is one of the most important responsibilities of the family.
 From Solomon´s admonishment in Proverbs 22:6, “Train up a child in the way he should go: and when he is old, he will not depart from it,” the importance of a good education is clear.
 And, as Moses instructs in Deuteronomy 4:9, the teaching of the law is parental responsibility.
 Naturally, parents or guardians are best equipped to make educational decisions for their children, including when and where their child should attend school.
 In Pierce v.
 Society of Sisters, a landmark decision in 1925 regarding parental freedom of choice in schools, the Supreme Court stated, “the child is not the mere creature of the State; those who nurture him and direct his destiny have the right, coupled with the high duty, to recognize and prepare him for additional obligations.”
 Parents have the primary responsibility, and privilege, of ensuring that their child is well educated.

 In September 1999, laws allowing the creation of charter schools in Oregon took effect and opened a new door in Oregon education.
 Charter schools in Oregon are paid for through public funding and are exempt from regulation with the stipulation of meeting certain academic standards.
 Approval, oversight, and funding for each charter school stems from the school district in which the school is located.
 Many of these schools employ innovative educational methods and focus on specific skill training in the high school levels.
-There are currently about 80 charter schools in Oregon.
+There are currently over 120 charter schools in Oregon.

 Private schools — both secular and religious — offer high quality education alternatives to public schools.
 But, many families have difficulty raising funds to pay for private school tuition.
 School vouchers, such as those tested in Milwaukee, WI, provide parents with greater educational options.
 The vouchers, a scholarship of sorts, allow lower income families in failing school districts a choice in where their children are educated.
 Further, vouchers provide parents the opportunity to enroll their children in an institution that best suits their specific educational needs.